MediusInc/slotex-nlp-core/README.md

  )
 ```

-*!
-Note: If there are problems with connection or adding user, since database is empty, create simple collection, which you can later remove.*

----

 ### Saving through microservice

-When We are saving document with the same ID that is already existing in the database.
+When We are saving document with the same ID that is already existing in the
+database.
 In that case the data is overwritten with new one.